-The Lotus earned a 6 of 10 for ease of use.
+The Lotus isn't the most straightforward option you can choose.
 Ease of use entails setup and closing of the crib along with any included accessories.

 Closing is harder, and sometimes the fold was too large to fit in the bag, and we aren't sure what we did wrong or what we did right when it fit without a problem.

-The Lotus earned an 8 of 10 for portability.
-This high score means the Lotus is one of the best options for travel or smaller spaces.
+The Lotus provides excellent portability, making the Lotus one of the best options for travel or smaller spaces.